From Lauterbrunnen to the Mosel Valley

-It was all motorway for the route, only about fifty miles of which was toll road though there was a lot of navigating to do as we were continually leaving and joining short stretches of motorway.
-Never mind, having had lunch in a rest area full of fly tipping we arrived here at about 1400.
+It was all motorway for the route, only about fifty miles of which was toll road, although there was a lot of navigating to do as we were continually leaving and joining short stretches of motorway.
+Never mind, having had lunch in a rest area full of fly tipping we arrived here at about 14:00.

-We went for a walk after settling in, we like to find the nearest bus stop and check out the timetable where ever we go.
+We went for a walk after settling in, we like to find the nearest bus stop and check out the timetable wherever we go.
 The walk in to the local community was pretty pointless.
 No shops, just a couple of hairdressers and lots of restaurants and places selling wine.
 One telling moment was when we passed a house where the eagle-eyed Chef spotted five small plaques, about 8cm square, the same size as the paving blocks around them.
-Each one commemorated five German Jews, who in 1943, when the Nazi's knocked on the door were foolish enough to answer it.
-In those dark days it was never going to be the Avon lady.
+Each commemorated a German Jew, who in 1943, when the Nazi's knocked on the door were foolish enough to answer it.
+In those dark, evil days it was never going to be the Avon lady calling.
 They all perished in Auschwitz.

 The Germans I've observed so far look to me like people who are on their way to their doctors to have some kind of procedure.
 They know it's going to be uncomfortable, but are trying to put it to the back of their minds.
 They look a bit stressed, forcing a smile.
-Early days yet.
+Early days yet, we'll see.
 Tomorrow we catch a bus in to Trier itself for a look around.
-Hopefully we'll get a better feel for Der Farderland.
+Hopefully we'll then get a better feel for Der Farderland.